ZahFox/systems-programming/assembly/book_low-level-programming/ch_2/notes.md

 The pattern of calling a function is as follows:

-- Save all caller-saved registers you want to survive function call (you can use push for that).
+* Save all caller-saved registers you want to survive function call (you can use push for that).
-- Store arguments in the relevant registers (`rdi`, `rsi`, etc.).
+* Store arguments in the relevant registers (`rdi`, `rsi`, etc.).
-- Invoke function using `call`.
+* Invoke function using `call`.
-- After functions returns, `rax` will hold the return value.
+* After functions returns, `rax` will hold the return value.
-- Restore caller-sasved registers stored before the function call.
+* Restore caller-saved registers stored before the function call.

 ## Commen Intel Assembly Instructions